-- Family History: If several people in your family have history of brain tumor, your chances of getting one increases.
+- Family History: If several people in your family have a history of brain tumors, your chances of getting one increase.

 - No Chickenpox History: As per one study, people who never had chickenpox are more likely to develop brain tumors.